jamesplease/fi-calc-guide/src/about.md

 # About

-FI Calc is a calculator that that utilizes backtesting to evaluate different withdrawal strategies.
+FI Calc is a calculator that utilizes backtesting to evaluate different withdrawal strategies.

 ### Proper Usage